 Of course, it can be any day of the week.
-The term Sunday refers to when you drive by car without any destination or rush, and simply enjoy the journey.
+The term Sunday refers to when you drive by car with no destination or rush, and simply enjoy the journey.

-You might be surprised at what you see around you when you slow down to appreciate it.
+You might be surprised at what you see around you on a short drive when you slow down to appreciate it.